47degrees/sbt-microsites/docs/src/main/tut/docs/build-the-microsite.md

 # Publish the microsite

-From version "0.5.4", you have two options for publishing the site:
+From version [`0.5.4`](https://github.com/47deg/sbt-microsites/releases/tag/v0.5.4), you have two options for publishing the site:
- * sbt-ghpages: This is the default method.
-It uses the sbt-git and the local ssh keys for pushing the changes.
+ * **sbt-ghpages**: This is the default method.
+It uses the sbt-git plugin and the local ssh keys for pushing the changes.
- * github4s: Avoids using local ssh keys and publish the site with the web API.
+ * **github4s**: Avoids using local ssh keys, publishing the site with the GitHub web API.
 By contrast, you need to specify a token.

 Before publishing, a couple of requirements should be satisfied:

-1. Initializing the **gh-pages** branch, you can follow the instructions defined in the [sbt-ghpages](https://goo.gl/G0Ffv0) repository.
+1. Initialize the **gh-pages** branch, you can follow the instructions defined in the [sbt-ghpages](https://goo.gl/G0Ffv0) repository.
 2. Define `micrositeGithubOwner` and `micrositeGithubRepo` settings and maybe the `micrositePushSiteWith` and `micrositeGithubRepo` settings.
 You can see more details regarding this in the [Configuring the Microsite](settings.html) section.